jericho1050/cannacured-cdn/README.md

-WIP cdn that will have support temporary file uploads
+WIP cdn that will support temporary file uploads